JulaGroup/Terango-Mobile-app/VENDOR_ORDER_MANAGEMENT.md

 - Access orders through the vendor dashboard
 - Navigate to "Orders" section
-- View all orders with current status
+- See All orders with current status
 - Filter by status (Pending, In Progress, Completed)

 #### 2. Accept/Reject Orders